-The Department of Civic Engagement provides programs that enabling students to develop a value based, serviceoriented approach to their chosen field of endeavor.
+The Department of Civic Engagement provides programs that enabling students to develop a value based, service-oriented approach to their chosen field of endeavor.
 The Department offers a comprehensive selection of courses that incorporate Immaculata University's vision of caring, service, and integrity while providing academically challenging programs to a highly diverse student body.
-Each student has the opportunity to engage in a direct supervised experience working with people that is applicable to and complements careers in law and advocacy, management and personnel, social work, criminology, psychology and any of the allied medical/mental health fields.
+Each student has the opportunity to engage in a direct supervised experience working with people that is applicable to and complements careers in politics and government, law and advocacy, management and personnel, history, social sciences education, social work, criminology, psychology and any of the allied medical/mental health fields.